Short Shirl: Operational history

 After initial tests, the first Shirl was given slight sweepback to allow for a shift in the centre of gravity caused by the addition of flotation bags.
 The undercarriage was also modified: the early single-axle version was jettisoned after takeoff, to allow for torpedo release and ditching, but now, with a split-axle, the torpedo or the undercarriage could be released separately or not at all.
 The new undercarriage had a pair of skids, each with a pair of wheels.
 With this arrangement the first aircraft satisfactorily underwent ditching trials in July 1918.
 This aircraft briefly used a four-bladed propeller, but soon reverted to the original two-bladed airscrew.

-The second Shirl had larger ailerons and no tailplane incidence adjustment, which made it hard to trim for flight, both with and without the torpedo.
+The second Shirl had larger ailerons and no tailplane incidence adjustment, which made it hard to trim for flight, with and without the torpedo.
 The third and final aircraft, delivered in December 1918, regained tailplane adjustment and had a further revised undercarriage.
 Trials showed that the aircraft could deliver the torpedo, though it lacked the Cuckoo's evasive agility, after the burden of the torpedo was relieved.
 An order for 100 was placed, and quotations for more invited; but in early 1919 the Navy decided not to go ahead, ordering more Cuckoos instead.
 The Shirl was regarded as a stable (in civilian life a virtue) aircraft with good fuel economy and weightlifting abilities.
-Mail-carrying was seen as a possible way of exploiting these characteristics, and the third Shirl was fitted with a large plywood container in the torpedo bay.
-A number of trial flights were made, but no commercial service followed.
+Mail-carrying was seen as a possible way of exploiting these characteristics and the third Shirl was fitted with a large plywood container in the torpedo bay.
+Trial flights were made but no commercial service followed.